 The next summer, with some sabbatical leave from work, we sailed down to Gibraltar and into the Mediterranean and, via southern Spain, the Balearics, Sardinia, Sicily, got to Greece and Lady Polgara’s new home in Kalamata Marina.

 From 2006 to 2010 we stayed in Kalamata and explored the Peloponnese, the Ionion and the Cyclades and had wonderful holidays with family and friends.

 Then, on retiring, we moved Lady P up to the Ionian and based her first at Vliho on Lefkas and then on the hard at one of the yards at Aktio to carry out the current refit.

-This summer, 2015, she went back in the water after 2 years on the hard and we had a good summer sailing with friends and family, including a trip down the Gulf of Corinth, through the Corinth Canal, round the Peloponnese (dropping in to say hi to old friends in Kalamata) and back to Aktio.
+In 2015, she went back in the water after 2 years on the hard and we had a good summer sailing with friends and family, including a trip down the Gulf of Corinth, through the Corinth Canal, round the Peloponnese (dropping in to say hi to old friends in Kalamata) and back to Aktio.

 Lady P is now based at Ionion Marine, the middle of the 3 yards at Aktio, where we plan to carry on with the refit, sail her in the summer and only sell her if the right new (next) owner comes along!

 She is a lovely boat, we get complimented on her good looks wherever we go, but she does require ongoing TLC.
 A steel boat has its advantages and disadvantages!

 In 2004 we were full of plans to sail across to the Caribbean and Lady P is the boat to do it in, as she has done it before, but somehow Greece got its tentacles into us and we have found it very hard to leave – there are wonderful anchorages and sailing areas in our bit of the Ionian, and we very much enjoyed our Corinth Canal trip this year.